AARP Eye Center

-- In person: Hand-deliver your ballot to your town or city clerk’s office or a drop box location, if available, by close of business on Nov.
-7. Or bring it to the polls by 7 p.m. on Election Day.
-A list of drop boxes can be downloaded from the secretary of state’s website.
+- In person: Hand-deliver your ballot to your town or city clerk’s office or a drop box location, if available, by close of business on the day before an election.
+Or bring it to the polls by 7 p.m. on Election Day.

 Enter your information at My Voter Page to track your ballot.
 Voters can correct a ballot if the clerk finds an error, such as a missing signature.
 The clerk will notify you if your ballot was returned incorrectly.

 Can I vote in person before Election Day?

-You can vote early and in person at your town or city clerk’s office between Sept.
-26 and Nov.
-7. Check the secretary of state’s town clerk guide for locations and hours.
+You can vote early and in person at your town or city clerk’s office.
+Check the secretary of state’s town clerk guide closer to an election for locations and hours.